ionut1993255/travel-list-v4/README.md

 - **Real-Time Notifications**: Stay informed with real-time notifications powered by `react-hot-toast`.
 Get instant feedback on successful actions and updates, making it easy to track changes to your packing list.

-### Technologies Used

-- **React**: Crafted with `React`, the leading `JavaScript` library for building user interfaces.
-Expect a responsive and interactive application that's a joy to use.

-- **Redux Toolkit**: Enjoy simplified state management with `Redux Toolkit`, offering enhanced developer experience and scalability.
-Keep your codebase efficient and maintainable.

-- **Redux Thunk**: Make use of `Redux Thunk` middleware to enable asynchronous actions and side effects within `Redux` workflows.
-Seamlessly integrate data fetching and other asynchronous operations into your app.

-- **Custom Hooks**: Harness the power of custom hooks for managing local storage and application-specific functionality.
-These hooks promote code reusability, simplify complex logic and enhance code organization.

-#### Additional Features

 - **Styled Components**: The application leverages `styled-components` for styling, ensuring a cohesive and visually appealing design.

 - **Render Props Pattern**: Experience the flexibility of the `Render Props Pattern` with components like `TravelItemList`, allowing for dynamic rendering of list items.